afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 encapsulating parse state, and is also misguiding in the way it's built, time for a third variation.
 From this point on, things get a bit weird.
-The third example uses rather convoluted code to insinuate at the idea of functors, which doesn't really work.
+The third example uses rather convoluted code to insinuate at certain ideas, which doesn't really work.
 This leads to code that's difficult to understand at a syntactic level, and even if you understand it, doesn't make sense at a functional level.
-For this reason, and to keep my sanity, I have refrained from going too deep down the rabbit hole.

-In the third variation, the parse state is packed inside the type `ParseState` that contains the complete `ByteString` and the current
+In the third variation, the parse state is packed inside the type `ParseState` that contains the complete `ByteString` and the current offset:
-offset:

 ```haskell
 data ParseState = ParseState {